“To achieve excellence for the sake of the Gospel”

 We will promote a range of extra-curricular activities to promote the physical, creative and intellectual development of all of our pupils.
 We will encourage them to adopt a way of looking at the world which is positive, engaged and seeks to change the world for the better.

 Catholic Education Service & Clifton Diocese

 Pray As You Go is a daily prayer session, designed for use on portable devices, to help you pray whenever you find time, but particularly whilst travelling to and from work, study, etc.

 A new prayer session is produced every day of the working week and one session for the weekend.
-Lasting between ten and thirteen minutes, it combines music, scripture and some questions for reflection.
+Lasting between 10 and 13 minutes, it combines music, scripture and some questions for reflection.

 We have a number of posters displayed in our school that highlight our Key Values.
 The first four posters were designed by talented students in our Art Department.

 FRATELLI TUTTI NATIONAL ASSEMBLYJune 2021

 Pope Francis has written a letter to everyone, asking us to reach out to our sisters and brothers in need.
 We are all challenged to turn outwards and think of ourselves as one global family, becoming neighbours to all, and he gives the example of the Good Samaritan who reached out to help the injured man that he didn’t know.